tesztelek123/teszt123/README.md

 ### Project Install

-To grab the project, either Fork this repo or [click here to download](https://github.com/arongordos/github-finder/archive/main.zip) the `.zip` folder and extract the files wherever you like on your machine.
+To grab the project, either clone this repo or [click here to download](https://github.com/arongordos/github-finder/archive/main.zip) the `.zip` file and extract the content wherever you like on your machine.

 #### Step 1: Package Manager